ollierik/puro/README.md

 puro
 ====

-C++ library for synchronous sampling of audio data
+C++ library for granular synthesis

 Purobase is the library, and puropd_tilde is an interface to Pure data.